BattModels/asimtools/docs/asimplify.rst

-Developing Custom asimmodules
+Developing Custom Asimmodules
 =============================

-This section will guide you through taking your own in-house simulation and integrating it in to asimtools.
+This section will guide you through taking your own in-house simulation and integrating it into asimtools.
 The process is designed to be as straight-forward as reasonably possible.

-As an example, we will ASIMplify the calculation of adsorption_energies as shown in ASE.
+As an example, we will ASIMplify the calculation of equations of state as shown in ASE.
 To understand the code, visit the ASE `tutorials page
 <https://wiki.fysik.dtu.dk/ase/tutorials/db/db.html>`.
 Ultimately, the
 ASIMplified code will work with any element and any calculator and any